Landeshauptstadt Dresden - www.dresden.de https://www.dresden.de/apps_ext/MuseenApp_en/index 02.12.2022 12:27:25 Uhr |

 Josef Hegenbarth Archive

-The widow Johanna Hegenbarth donated the house, complete with the estate contained within it, on the condition that it would be made accessible to the public as a place of commemoration.
+The widow Johanna Hegenbarth donated the house where the artist Josef Hegenbarth lived, together with his estate, on the condition that it be made accessible to the public as a place of remembrance.

 Kraszewski Museum